 Only cats and dogs need to be registered with Council.
-Limits may apply to the numbers of other pets that can be kept such as rabbits, birds, guinea pigs but they don’t need individual Council registration under the Domestic Animals Act like cats and dogs do.
+Limits may apply to the numbers of other pets that can be kept such as rabbits, birds, guinea pigs and livestock, but they don’t need individual Council registration under the Domestic Animals Act like cats and dogs do.

 You must register your dogs and cats that are aged over 3 months of age with your local council.
 Registration ensures that missing pets can be returned to their owner as soon as possible.
 Each year pet registration must be renewed by 10 April each year.

 Your dogs and cats must be microchipped before we can accept a new animal registration.
 Microchipping is available from all local vets.

 If you fail to register your dog or cat you can be fined.

 - fill out the Domestic Animals Registration Form (download below)

 - return your completed form along with any supporting documents to any of our Customer and Library Service Centres and pay the fee; or